IanPomaz/My_Portfolio/README.md

 ## Usage

 To be directed to each of the sections of the this webpage press on the corresponding name in the navigation bar.
-You can press on the images in the "work" section to be forwarded to that
+You can press on the images in the "work" section to be forwarded to that section.

-## Credits

-N/A

-## License

-Please refer to the LICENSE in the repo.